Apprenticeship Tax (TA) and Additional Contribution to Apprenticeship (CSA)

 Example :

-For the month of January 2023, the main portion of the apprenticeship tax is reported in DSN on February 5 or 15, 2023.
+For the month of january 2025, the main part of the apprenticeship tax is declared in DSN on 5 or the 15 February 2025.

 Declaration of the balance portion of the apprenticeship tax

-The declaration of remuneration shall be made by means of the registered social declaration (DSN) :
+The balance of the apprenticeship tax shall be declared annually on the registered social declaration (DSN) in April.

 Nominative Social Declaration (DSN)